coderitual/bounty/README.md

 Customization
 ====
-There is a work in progress
+There is a work in progress to implement additional features:
+* `from` `to` API.
+* Full ASCII transition support.
+* Control animation.

 <p align="center"><img src ="docs/example2.gif"/></p>